 Radio Interface Layer

 The Radio Interface Layer (RIL) provides an interface that handles the communication between the CellCore system software and the radio hardware.
 The RIL provides an abstraction layer that enables you to create a single driver that can be implemented on different radios.
-The RIL abstracts the details of the hardware dependent components of a Windows Mobile-based device that enables OEMs to integrate a variety of modems into their equipment, offering an opportunity for product differentiation.
+The RIL abstracts the details of the hardware dependent components of a device to enable OEMs to integrate a variety of modems into their equipment, offering an opportunity for product differentiation.
 This single driver then allows all of the radios to work under a single set of CellCore components.

-The RIL driver layer is implemented as a Windows CE device driver that is managed by the Device Manager (Device.exe).
-The RIL driver services system requests for radio functionality including voice, data, Short Message Service (SMS), and other functionality, and notifies the system of changes in the radio state, such as coverage, signal strength, and incoming calls.
+The RIL driver layer is implemented as a device driver that is managed by the Device Manager (Device.exe).
+The RIL driver services system requests for radio functionality, including voice, data, and Short Message Service (SMS).
+The RIL driver also notifies the system of changes in the radio state, such as coverage, signal strength, and incoming calls.

 The RIL proxy is provided by Microsoft.
 You have to write a customized RIL driver to work with your radio hardware.
 Microsoft provides a sample implementation of a RIL driver that works with several Global System for Mobile Communication (GSM) radios.